ministryofjustice/moj-frontend/docs/components/search/_overview.md

 ## Overview

-This component enables users to search for an item using a word or phrase.
+The search component enables users to look for an item using a word or phrase.

-The search component has 2 layouts:
+It has 2 layouts:

 - inline
 - stacked

+There are 2 button types.
+You can view [guidance on choosing a button](components/search/#how-to-use-tab).

-### Inline layout with the GOV.UK text button component
+### Inline layout with the text button

-The inline layout can be used with the [GOV.UK primary or secondary text button component](https://design-system.service.gov.uk/components/button/).
+The inline layout can be used with the [GOV.UK primary or secondary button component](https://design-system.service.gov.uk/components/button/).

 {% example template="examples/default", colocated=true, height=125 %}